Pablo2e/exdesis-clicker/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run open`

+Runs cypress end to end test on a browser.\
+Be sure your your project runs on http://localhost:3000 Chose E2E Testing then click on the Start E2E Testing in Chrome buttom.\
+Click on cookie-clicker.cy.js and you can see al the test running.

+### `npm run cypress`

+Runs cypress end to end test on your terminal.

 ### `npm run build`